Tamil Nadu Cricket Association

-The Tamil Nadu Cricket Association (TNCA) is the governing body of cricket activities in the Indian state of Tamil Nadu.
+The Tamil Nadu Cricket Association (TNCA) is the governing body of cricket in the Indian state of Tamil Nadu.
 It is affiliated with the Board of Control for Cricket in India and governs the Tamil Nadu cricket team.
 The TNCA is one of the permanent test centres of the BCCI.

 History

 The board was formed when organized league cricket in the state began in Madras in 1932.
-It was formed after two rival bodies — the Indian Cricket Federation and the Madras Cricket Club — merged, becoming the Madras Cricket Association (MCA).
+It was formed after two rival bodies — the Indian Cricket Federation and Madras Cricket Club — merged, becoming the Madras Cricket Association (MCA).
 The MCA was formally constituted on April 30, 1935, shortly thereafter affiliating with the Board of Control for Cricket in India.
-The Cricket Association was to control representative cricket in the province.
+The cricket association was to control representative cricket in the province.

-By 1933-34, the association had first and second division leagues, with a third division added on the next season.
-By 1939-40, it had added a fourth division.

-In 1967-68 season, the M.C.A. was renamed as Tamil Nadu Cricket Association (TNCA).
+By 1933, the association had first and second division leagues, with a third division added on the next season.
+By 1939, it had added a fourth division.
+In the 1967–68 season, the M.C.A. was renamed as the Tamil Nadu Cricket Association (TNCA).
 As of 2008, it had five divisions with a total of 132 teams.

 Division leagues

-The Tamil Nadu Cricket Association conducts various league tournaments, tournaments for the age groups of U19, U22, and U25 categories besides organizing and conducting National Tournaments.
+The Tamil Nadu Cricket Association conducts various league tournaments, including the age groups of U19, U22, and U25.
 It also conducts league championship for city affiliated clubs.

-There are 726 league matches played every year from first division to fifth division.
-A zone consisting of 12 teams each plays in the first and second divisions, whereas third, fourth, and fifth division consists of two, three, and four zones respectively.
-The city league format in the first division where league matches are played on a three-day duration follows the Ranji Trophy guidelines.
+There are about 726 league matches played every year from first to fifth division.
+A zone consisting of 12 teams plays in the first and second division, whereas third, fourth, and fifth division consists of two, three, and four zones respectively.
+The city league where matches are played on a three-day duration follows the Ranji Trophy guidelines.

 Home ground

 M A Chidambaram Stadium or Chepauk Stadium located in Chennai is the home ground.
 The stadium was established in 1916 and it is the oldest continuously used cricket stadium in the country.
 It is named after M A Chidambaram, former President of BCCI, the stadium was formerly known as Madras Cricket Club Ground.

 It is the home ground of the Tamil Nadu cricket team and the Indian Premier League team Chennai Super Kings.
-The stadium is located at Chepauk, a few hundred meters from Marina beach along the Bay of Bengal.
+The stadium is located at Chepauk, a few hundred meters from Marina Beach along the Bay of Bengal.